SupraSummus/parglare/docs/lr_parsing.md

 change state so I'll not repeat that anymore.

-!!! tip

-    See [pglr command](./pglr.md) which can be used to visualize PDA.
-Try to visualize automata for this grammar.

 After reduction parser will do shift of `+` token.
 There is nothing to reduce as the sub-expression on stack is `E +` which can't be reduced as it's not complete.
 So, the only thing we can do is to shift `2` token.